masa-finance/masa-oracle/docs/guides-and-tutorials/staking-guide.md

 ## Conclusion

-Staking tokens on the Masa Oracle Node is a straightforward process that can be accomplished by following the steps outlined in this guide.
+Staking tokens on the Masa Protocol Node is a straightforward process that can be accomplished by following the steps outlined in this guide.
 If you encounter any issues or have questions, consult the project's documentation or contact the development team for assistance.